 Several miles above the Jordanelle Reservoir is a prime fishing location on the middle Provo river at about 6,000 feet elevation.
 Vanessa Pierce has been fly fishing for nearly two years and started learning as a challenge when she knew nothing about the sport.
 As a new fisherwoman, she says, “You just have to do it.
 Even if you know nothing, you have to go out there and start and practice a lot.
 Fly fishing is a sport that really makes you step back and appreciate the small things and be patient.
 It definitely helps cool me down in terms of my mentality.”

 Vanessa is an experienced sports marketer in the outdoor industry and is a cofounder of the national nonprofit SheJumps.
 Their mission is to increase participation of girls and women in outdoor activities.
 “It’s very important to have opportunities for girls outside to learn new skills because it makes you feel better and it empowers you to feel confident to do things on your own.
 We love that SheJumps and many other women’s organizations can help give you that strength.”

 There are endless opportunities to connect with positive women active in the outdoors to learn new skills or to simply build more friendships.

 Thank you to everyone who enjoys meeting the Wild Women of the Wasatch!
 Stay tuned for the next episode featuring women and their mountain dog companions.
 Thank you to Ski Utah for sharing the stories of gals getting after it!
 Until next time keep up with my adventures on Instagram @AmyJaneDavid.

-Did you miss the other Wild Women of the Wasatch series?
+Catch up on other Wild Women of the Wasatch stories here: <

 using your social media account or fill out the form below